programa-stic/security-advisories/PicsArt/README.md

 ## 7. Technical Description

-A user can sign up to PicsArt using her Facebook[3], Twitter[4]or Google+ account or using a standard email and password scheme.
+A user can sign up to PicsArt using her Facebook[3], Twitter[4] or Google+ account or using a standard email and password scheme.
 When a user signs using a social network, the PicsArt application uses the OAuth protocol to communicate with that site.
 If the user authorizes it, the PicSart application is provided with an access token from either Facebook, Twitter or Google+ that can be used to retrieve personal information or perform actions on behalf of that user.

 The application then uploads the access token to the PicsArt servers along with the ID of that user so that the server can create a new account associated to the user.
 Up to PicsArt version 4.2.2, this communication was done entirely over HTTP.
-An attacker capturing the request to _http://api.picsart.com/users/signin.json_could retrieve the access token of Facebook, Twittter and Google+ as well as hijack the session token of PicsArt for that user.
+An attacker capturing the request to _http://api.picsart.com/users/signin.json_ could retrieve the access token of Facebook, Twittter and Google+ as well as hijack the session token of PicsArt for that user.
 After our report to PicsArt, use of HTTPS was introduced by the vendor in version 4.6.3 in an attempt to prevent man-in-the-middle attacks as well as session hijacking.
 Unfortunately, adoption of HTTPS did not fix the problems.

 In version of the PicsArt Photo Studio app that use HTTPS, the socket object used to perform the secure connection uses a custom X509TrustManager.
 The TrustManager's task is to check the certificate presented by the server in order to prevent Man-in-the-Middle attacks.
-The class _com.socialin.android.util.w_sets the default SSLsocketFactory used in the application to an empty TrustManager and the default HostnameVerifier to a dummy one.
+The class _com.socialin.android.util.w_ sets the default SSLsocketFactory used in the application to an empty TrustManager and the default HostnameVerifier to a dummy one.
 Because of that, any certificate presented by the server will be considered valid.
 This allows an attacker to mount a MITM attack intercepting traffic, creating fake X509 certificates on the fly and submitting them to PicsArt's Android application.

 Moreover, up to version 4.6.3 some requests performed by the application were still obtained using HTTP.
-For example, when a user opens the application, a request over HTTP to _https://api.picsart.com/users/show/me.json_to obtain user information.
+For example, when a user opens the application, a request over HTTP to _https://api.picsart.com/users/show/me.json_ to obtain user information.
 Since requests that contains the user key as a parameter like this are being sent to the server, session hijacking is possible by simply capturing traffic.
 This was fixed in the version 4.6.3.

 Additional problems were found by inspecting how the PicsArt Photo Studio app uses the server API.
 When a user logs in with a social network account using the Android appliction, a HTTP POST request containing the user's access token and other information such as his name, user name, mail and a user identifier for the social network is sent to the PicsArt servers.
 The server API doesn't verify whether the access token provided is valid for an already created account and responds with the user key associated to the provided social network ID.
 This allows an attacker to obtain access to other user's PicsArt account by just knowing their user name on third party social networks.

 An attacker can also obtain the user's access tokens to third party social networks linked  to their profile by requesting the user's profile information using the key provided in the previosuly described step.
 For example, if a user's has her Twitter account linked to her PicsArt account, the server's response to the profile information will contain the user's OAUTH_TOKEN and OAUTH_TOKEN_SECRET for Twitter.